 The Trial mode will work for 7 days.
 Trial has all the features enabled and after 30 minutes the audio & RF curves will be muted until reboot.

 Use unique channel names on you wireless devices.
 Also check the other settings: Make sure your computer network port and wireless receivers are in the same control subnet (not for example Dante network).
 Turn off wifi for the setup.
 Start by using static IPs on both computer and wireless receivers to make troubleshooting easier.
-Remember to add your wireless receiver IPs to Wavetool`s Wireless IP List and choose the correct receiver model.
-After adding the IPs to the list, give Wavetool ten seconds to poll the receivers before opening CH I/O and Wireless Device drop down menu.
+Remember to add your wireless receiver CONTROL (not DANTE) IP addresses to Wavetool`s Wireless IP List and choose the correct receiver model.
+After adding the CONTROL IPs to the list, give Wavetool ten seconds to poll the receivers before opening CH I/O and Wireless Device drop down menu.
 If you are using Shure SLX-D, make sure that the control access has not been blocked.
 Go to SLX-D menu 5.
 Advanced Settings -> 5.3 Controller Access and make sure the access is allowed.
 If it is blocked, please change it to allowed.